hen starting out in any culinary career, the excitement of the industry keeps us going day in and day out.

 Within a few months of working in the industry, the importance of repetition may become very apparent in your day-to-day tasks.
 This constant repetition can come as a surprise for many new cooks, but the time is now to improve every movement.

 Good knife skills, in particular, are an integral component in all practical exams, including the CSC one.
-Continue to improve when that palette of carrots presents itself for dicing.
+Continue to improve when that pallet of carrots presents itself for dicing.
 Focusing on improving knife skills and speed can make the mundane tasks more approachable and even fun.

 Speed, organization and flavor development are secondary skills that might not be used every day on the line.
 However, there are creative ways to practice some of these skills while incorporating the art of repetition.